Generalised Entanglement Entropies from Unit-Invariant Singular Value Decomposition: Applications

-This shows that connected sum with the knots \(\mathcal{K}\) and \(\mathcal{K}'\) on the respective components is equivalent to acting on the initial state with the local operator \( D \otimes D' \), where each diagonal entry corresponds to the one-coloured polynomial of the knot in that representation.
+This shows that connected sum with the knots \(\mathcal{K}\) and \(\mathcal{K}'\) on the respective components is equivalent to acting on the initial state with the local operator \( D \otimes D' \).
 It follows that unit-invariant measures of our interest, which are invariant under diagonal rescalings of this form, are invariant under taking the connected sum.

 In turn, we discuss local unitary operations.
 In the current setup, an interesting class of such operations are changes of \textit{framing} of the component knots.
-A framing of knot can be interpreted as the linking number of two boundaries of a ribbon created by thickening that knot trajectory.
+A framing of a knot can be interpreted as the linking number of two boundaries of a ribbon created by thickening that knot trajectory.
 Formally, a framing is a continuous, nowhere-vanishing normal vector field along the knot, effectively turning it into such a twisted ribbon.
 The \textit{framing number} is the integer that records how many times this field rotates as one traverses the knot once (with the sign determined by the ambient orientation).
 In our link-complement states, increasing the framing by $+1$ is implemented by a positive \textit{Dehn twist} on the corresponding boundary torus.
-If we begin with a two-component link with state $\ket{\mathcal{L}}$, and then vary the framing of the first component knot by $p$ and of the second knot by $q$, then the new link ${\mathcal{L}^\prime}$ encodes the state \cite{Balasubramanian_2017,Leigh:2021trp}
+If we begin with a two-component link with state $\ket{\mathscr{L}}$, and then vary the framing of the first component knot by $p$ and of the second knot by $q$, then the new link ${\mathscr{L}^\prime}$ encodes the state \cite{Balasubramanian_2017,Leigh:2021trp}

-where the Dehn-twist is effected by the matrices $\mathcal{T}$ (e.g. of the form (\ref{eq:modular_ST_matrices}) in the case $SU(2)$ Chern-Simons theory that we discuss below).
+where the Dehn twist is effected by the matrices $\mathcal{T}$ (e.g., of the form \cref{eq:modular_ST_matrices} in the case $SU(2)$ Chern-Simons theory that we discuss below).
 These are exactly the relevant local unitary operators that we have been after.
 In fact, when we are dealing with compact gauge groups, these $\mathcal T$ matrices are not just unitary but also diagonal, and a change of framing of each component knot leaves all entropies $S^{\mathrm B},S^{\mathrm L},S^{\mathrm R},S^{\mathrm E}$ invariant.